 And there he was again the next day in the same exact spot on the curve of the road, peddling along.

 And the next day.
 In the same exact spot on the curve.
 And the next.
 And the next.
 And the next.

 No matter what random time I hit that part of the curve in the road, it could be say, 7:48 a.m., 7:55, 7:37, 7:43, it didn’t matter……….he was always there in the same exact spot peddling that three wheel bike.
 Never any further ahead or behind in the road.
 Which is completely impossible.

 I don’t remember what ever happened with it all though.
 As suddenly as he started appearing there one day he must have just stopped.
-Again I unfortunately didn’t log stuff back then and didn’t pay attention, I was drifitng along in this half asleep daze.
-I really wish I had paid more attention though…
+Again I unfortunately didn’t log stuff back then and didn’t pay attention, I was drifting along in this half asleep daze.
+I really wish I had paid more attention though….

-In the early part of 2000, probably March or April or so, (not really sure because at that time I wasn’t keeping a log of events like I do now) but back in early 2000 I was riding passenger in a car driven by my brother.
+- In the early part of 2000, probably March or April or so, (not really sure because at that time I wasn’t keeping a log of events like I do now) but back in early 2000 I was riding passenger in a car driven by my brother.
 We were heading south on the 5 freeway from L.A. back into Orange County, where we lived at the time.
-We got to where the junction of the 91 freeway was, on the left side of the road.
-Because of the construction work, there was a concrete barrier separating the onramp of the 91 from the rest of the 5.
-My brother had been spacing out at the wheel, and by the time he noticed that the road forked and that there was the end of a concrete barrier point right in front of the car – which by the way was going 70 miles per hour – it was too late.
+We got to where the junction of the 91 freeway was, which at that time was on the left side of the road, don’t know if it still is since there was a major construction project happening then.
+But because of the construction work there was a concrete barrier separating the onramp of the 91 from the rest of the 5.
+My brother had been spacing out at the wheel, and by the time he noticed that the road forked and that there was the end of a concrete barrier pointed right at the hood of the car – which by the way was going 70 miles per hour – it was too late.

 Or was it?

 I’m still here, writing this.
 So what happened?